ucb-introstat/introstat-fall-2018/syllabus/policies.md

 - No individual letter grades will be given for midterm, or final.
 - You will get a letter grade for the course that is based on your overall score.
 - Letter grades are final; I don't enter into negotiations with students about grades.
+- Please do not embarrass yourself and me by begging for extra credit after final grades have been awarded.
+Final grades are, well, final.
+Also, please remember that I grade your performance, not your personal worth.

 <a href="syllabus/policies.md"><img src="../images/extra-credit.jpg"></a>